 Blast Theory is a small team of 10 people who work closely with each other to deliver a wide range of projects in a fast paced environment.

 Our programmes give volunteers and interns the opportunity to work in some of the following areas:

 - Creative development

-- Testing and preparing equipment
+- Technical and user testing – including preparing equipment and feedback

 - Marketing and publicity